smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Setting the Built-In Navigation Destination/index.md

 If using library v.@![iOS]6.0!@@![android, javaSE, javaEE]4.4!@ and connecting to SDL Core v.4.5 or newer, you can use the @![iOS]`SDLSystemCapabilityManager`!@@![android, javaSE, javaEE]`SystemCapabilityManager`!@ to check the navigation capability returned by Core as shown in the code sample below.

-If connecting to older versions of Core (or using older versions of the library), you will have to check the @![iOS]`SDLManager.registerResponse.hmiCapabilities.navigation`!@ @![android, javaSE, javaEE]`SdlManager.registerAppInterfaceResponse.hmiCapabilities.isNavigationAvailable`!@ after the SDL app has started successfully.
+If connecting to older versions of Core (or using older versions of the library), you will have to check the @![iOS]`SDLManager.registerResponse.hmiCapabilities.navigation`!@@![android,javaSE,javaEE]`SdlManager.registerAppInterfaceResponse.hmiCapabilities.isNavigationAvailable`!@ after the SDL app has started successfully to see if an embedded navigation system is available.
+If it is, then you can assume that `SendLocation` will work.

 @![iOS]
 ##### Objective-C